 Another fascinating sight in the city center is the Ulu Mosque, notable for its original architecture and the ancient materials used in the restoration of the building at various times.
 It is one of the oldest mosques in Turkey.
 It is known that the Church of Saint Thomas was gradually converted into a mosque.
 It is a grand and impressive structure, built of cut stone over an area of 80 x 80 meters.
 The minaret behind the mosque is rectangular.
 Its fountain (1849), carved marbles and niche are all important artworks.
 The walls of the mosque are also ornamented with relieves and carvings.
 The minaret and the gate bear 20 inscriptions dating back to various periods in history.
 The tombs in the courtyard was destroyed by the Persian King Ismail in 1507.

 Nearby the Ulu Mosque is the Mesudiye Medrese and Hasan Pasha Han, a caravanserai now being used by carpet and souvenir shops.
 The Nebii Mosque is a typical example of the Ottoman style.
-The Church of the Virgin Mary is interesting and it is still in use (not to be confused with the one in Ephesus).
+The Church of the Virgin Mary is interesting and it is still in use.

-The Kasim Padisah Mosque is also interesting, especially due to the engineering which built a large tower upon four tiny pillars about two meters (6.5 ft) high, called the Dort Ayakli Minare (minaret).
+The Kasim Padisah Mosque is also interesting, especially due to the engineering which built a large tower upon four tiny pillars about two meters (6.5 feet) high, called the Dort Ayakli Minare (minaret).

 The location of noted mythological cave Eshab-ul Keyf, and Dacianus ruins are in the town of Lice.
 The holy Mount Zulkufil and Hilar Caves are in the town of Ergani.
 Within the environs of Diyarbakir are the Birkleyn and Hasun Caves, the Antak City ruins and the Cayonu Archaeological Site.